The Best Wisconsin Homeowners Insurance Company

-Wisconsin’s annual premiums for homeowners insurance are on the low side — on average $684 per year for an HO-3 policy, compared to the nationwide average of $1,132.
+Wisconsin’s average annual premiums for homeowners insurance are below the national average — $750 per year for an HO-3 policy, compared to $1,173 nationwide.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to see the best rates in your area:

 With some of the world’s best cheese and shorelines on two Great Lakes, Wisconsin is a pretty appealing place to live.
 Even more appealing are the low housing prices: U.S. News & World Report ranks Wisconsin as the 15th most affordable state when it comes to buying a home.
 That said, it’s important to know that Wisconsin homeowners deal with their fair share of extreme midwest weather — tornadoes, thunderstorms, and heavy winter snow all make regular appearances in the Badger State.